DragRedSim/esphome-native-hdmi-cec/README.md

   # By default, monitor mode is disabled, so the component can send messages and acknowledge incoming messages.
   # Enabling monitor mode lets the component act as a passive listener, disabling active manipulation of the CEC bus.
   monitor_mode: false # Optional.
 Defaults to false

+  # By default, the default handlers are overridden when a matching handler is found in the on_message triggers.
+  # This becomes an issue when logging all traffic, as the logging handler will disable the default trigger,
+  # leading to the device not responding to messages addressed to it.
+  # This will only become an issue if the device is expected to actively participate on the CEC bus.
+  # Note that this will only activate the inbuilt CEC responses on the bus to the following commands:
+  # <Get CEC Version>, <Give Device Power Status>, <Give OSD Name>, <Give Physical Address>
+  # and will activate these responses even if a specific trigger handling these commands is also present.
+  native_handlers: false # Optional.
+Defaults to false

 ```